Morrie Turner

-Morris Nolton Turner (December 11, 1923 – January 25, 2014) was an American cartoonist, creator of the strip Wee Pals, the first American syndicated strip with an integrated cast of characters.
+Morris Nolton Turner (December 11, 1923 – January 25, 2014) was an American cartoonist.
+He was creator of the strip Wee Pals, the first American syndicated strip with a racially integrated cast of characters.

 Biography

 Turner was raised in Oakland, California, the youngest child of a Pullman porter father and a homemaker and nurse mother.
 He attended Cole Elementary School and McClymonds High School in Oakland and Berkeley High School.

 Turner first started drawing at age 10, drawing what he heard while listening to radio shows.
 He later moved onto cartoons during high school, ultimately deciding at the age of 14 that he wanted to become a professional cartoonist.
 During this time, he also worked on the school newspaper, and was elected to the student council, though widespread racism greatly hindered any benefits he gained as a result.
 Turner got his first training in cartooning via a correspondence course.
 During World War II, where he served as a mechanic with Tuskegee Airmen, his illustrations appeared in the newspaper Stars and Stripes.
 After the war, while working for the Oakland Police Department, he created the comic strip Baker's Helper.

 In 1963, Turner joined the Association of California Cartoonists and Gag Artists, where he befriended fellow cartoonists Charles M. Schulz and Bil Keane, the respective creators of Peanuts and Family Circus.
 Desiring to contribute to the ongoing Civil Rights Movement, he was encouraged by activists to create work based on his own experiences as a black man.

 This thought of a comic based on the experience of a minority would be further solidified during a discussion with Schulz.
 Turner lamented the lack of minorities in cartoons, and Schulz suggested he create one.
-Morris' first attempt, Dinky Fellas, featured an all-black cast, but found publication in only one newspaper, the Chicago Defender, where it debuted on July 25th, 1964.
+Morris' first attempt, Dinky Fellas, featured an all-black cast, but found publication in only one newspaper, the Chicago Defender, where it debuted on July 25, 1964.
 Turner would later rework the strip and retire the Dinky Fellas name in 1965.
 The comic was retooled into Wee Pals, and upon its debut, it became the first American syndicated comic strip to have a cast of diverse ethnicity.
 Although the strip was only originally carried by five newspapers, it was picked-up by more than 100 after the assassination of Martin Luther King Jr. in April 1968.